-(Must be shared with the official ASABE IQS Google account (asabe.iqs@qmail.com) through Google Drive by 5:00 P.M. central time on April 13th, 2018.
-See Section 7.1)
+All reports must be shared with the official ASABE IQS Google account (asabe.iqs@gmail.com) through Google Drive by 5:00 P.M.
+Central Time on the report due date listed in Section 9.
+See Section 7.1 for submission information.

 In order to better prepare students for the world of engineering, a written report is required.
 This written portion will simulate the tasks of engineers in today's workplace.
-All reports should be in PDF format with commenting privileges enabled.
-No reports will be accepted at the competition.
+The report must have a title page that contains the school name and the team captain and advisor's names with signatures.
+Report should be in PDF format with commenting privileges enabled.